-A component based development methodology for distributed control systems has been presented in this paper.
-This methodology eases the generation of complex IEC 61499 compliant systems by means of two major entities: automation components and communication channels.
+The component based development methodology for distributed control systems presented in this article allows an easy generation of IEC61499 compliant systems.

-The use of automation components provides a higher abstraction level while, at the same time, increases reusability and adaptability possibilities.
+Automation components employment allows a higher abstraction level while increasing the possibilities for reusability and adaptability.

-The communication channel entity allows abstracting any type of communication mechanism during the application development stage, easing the future lifecycle of the applications, since different communication technologies could be exchanged in a transparent way.
-This fact provides significant advantages over traditional methods for developing distributed applications under the IEC 61499 standard.
-Furthermore, the presented approach eases, improves and encourages new application reconfiguration mechanisms, even at run-time.
+The communication channels mechanism allows abstracting any type of communication mechanism in the application development.
+This provides great advantages over traditional methods for developing distributed applications under the IEC61499 standard.
+Furthermore, the possibilities of application reconfiguration, and even the possibility of dynamic reconfiguration mechanisms are improved.